A Softer Way to Decorate a Living Room for Winter

 Once the sun goes down, the candles come on in my kitchen and living room.
 Winter nights feel infinitely cozier with candlelight.
 I added a salt lamp to the mix that also adds to the relaxing glow in space.
 Overhead lights stay off whenever possible, and if I need them, they’re always on a dimmer.

 A small lamp on the kitchen counter that is open to the living room, a candle on the kitchen table, and others flickering nearby create layers of soft light that feel warm instead of harsh.
-It completely changes how the two connecting rooms feels in the evening.
+It completely changes how the two connecting rooms feel in the evening.

 Leaving Some Surfaces Empty